Mango-information-systems/mango-is-website/source/tools/csv-to-json/index.md

    - type: p
      value: "Your data never leaves your browser, thanks to the <a href='https://developer.mozilla.org/en-US/docs/Using_files_from_web_applications' target='_blank'>HTML5 File API</a>."
    - type: p
-     value: "The following data is however recorded in Google analytics, in order to allow us to measure tool usage and improve csv-to-json:"
+     value: "The following anonymous data is however recorded in Google analytics, in order to allow us to measure tool usage and improve csv-to-json:"
    - type: ul
-     value: "<li>Which step user went through: submit a CSV, preview the conversion, perform conversion, delete converted file, undo delete </li>
+     value: "<li>The set of features used during the conversion</li>
 			<li>Number of lines in the converted CSVs</li>"
    - type: h4
      value: Powerful